Automattic/jetpack/readme.txt

 * Site Stats: improve accessibility of the Stats dashboard.
 * Social Logos: update Facebook Logo design.
 * Widgets: improve accessibility of the Contact Info Widget as well as the Blog Stats Widget.
+* Widgets: improve performance of the Display Posts widget by fetching less data.

 **Improved compatibility**